Chapters 29 and 30

 Magnetic field lines are generally accepted to emerge from the North pole of a magnet and enter its South pole as shown.
 This can be easily verified by placing a tiny compass around a bar-magnet at different positions.

 It is impossible to separate the North and South poles of a magnet.
 They coexist.
-If a bar magnet is cut from the middle ( its neutral line), each piece becomes an independent magnet possessing a South pole and a North pole.
+If a bar magnet is cut at the middle (its neutral line), each piece becomes an independent magnet possessing a South pole and a North pole.
 This is not the case with electric charges.
 It is possible to have a separate negative charge and a separate positive charge.

 Visualize a single electron orbiting the nucleus of its atom.
-For simplicity, visualize a sphere in which this electron spins at a rate of say 1015 turns per second.
+For simplicity, visualize a sphere in which this electron spins at a rate of say 1015 rotations per second.
 This means one thousand trillion turns every second.
 Therefore, at every one-thousand-trillionth of a second it possesses a particular plane of rotation in space.
 In other words, the orientation of its plane of rotation changes 1015 times every second.
-That is why we say it creates an electronic cloud.
-Three of such orientations are sketched below.
+That is why we say it creates an electron cloud.
+Only three of such orientations are sketched below.
 For each plane of rotation, the magnetic field vector is shown to have its maximum effect at the center of the circle of rotation and perpendicular to that circle.

 Like poles and Unlike poles:

-Like poles repel and unlike poles attract.
+Like poles of two magnets repel and their unlike poles attract.
 This is similar to electric charges.
 Recall that like charges repel and unlike charges attract.
-One difference is that separate positive and negative charges are possible while a separate North poles and South poles are not.
-See the figure shown:
+One difference is that separate positive and negative charges are possible, but separate magnetic North poles and South poles are not.
+See Fig. 4.

 Uniform Magnetic Fields:

-The magnetic field lines around a bar magnet is not uniform and varies with distance from its poles.
+The magnetic field lines around a bar magnet is not uniform and varies with distance from its poles, Fig. 2.
 The reason is that the field lines around a bar magnet are not parallel.
-The density of field lines is a function of distance from the poles.
+The density of field lines (number of lines per unit volume, say per cm3, for example) is a function of distance from the poles.
 In order to make parallel magnetic field lines, the bar magnet must be bent into the shape of a horseshoe.
 The field lines that emerge from the N-pole of the magnet then have to directly enter its S-pole and become necessarily parallel.
-This is true only for the space in between the poles.
-This is shown in the figure below.
+This is true only for the space in between the poles, Fig. 5.

-Force of Magnetic Field on a Moving Charge:
+The Force of a Magnetic Field on a Moving Charge:

-When a moving charge enters a magnetic field such that field lines are crossed, the charge finds itself under a force perpendicular to the direction of motion that gives it a circular motion.
-If a charge enters a field such that its motion direction is parallel to the field lines and no field line is crossed, then the charge will not be affected by the field and keeps going straight.
-When you are in a classroom facing the board, visualize a downward uniform magnetic field (ceiling being the North pole and floor the South pole of the magnet).
-Visualize a positive charge entering from the left side of the classroom going toward the right side.
-This positive charge will initially be forced toward the board as shown:
+When a moving charge enters a magnetic field such that field lines are crossed, the charge finds itself under a force perpendicular to its direction of motion that gives it a circular motion.
+When a charge enters a magnetic field such that its motion direction stays parallel to the field lines and no field line is crossed, then the charge will not be affected by the field and keeps going straight.
+Imagine you are in a classroom facing the board and visualize a downward uniform magnetic field B similar to a rainfall.
+Visualize a positive charge q entering horizontally from the left side going to the right side at speed v.
+This positive charge will initially be forced toward the board as shown in Fig. (b).
+Of course, the horizontal motion of the charge at velocity v will be perpendicular to the downward B. Fig. (a) shows a general scenario in which q enters slanted where V is not normal to B. In that case q will still be pushed toward the board, but with a weaker force.
+Each subsequent field line that q crosses will change its direction slightly to where q gets caught in the magnetic field and B forces it to take on a circular path.
+If we look from the top down onto q, we will see it spin counterclockwise.

-Solution: Referring to Fig. 1, it is clear that the charge will initially be pushed toward the board.
+Solution: Referring to Fig. (a), it is clear that the charge will initially be pushed away from us (the observers).
 The magnitude of this initial push is

 F = q v Bsin θ ; F = ( 14-μC )( 1.8x105 m/s)( 0.030 T) sin (65o )= 0.069N.